deleteriousEffect/search_homepage/README.md

-google_homepage
+search_homepage
 ===============

-A recreation of the google homepage for the odin project
+A recreation of a popular search page for the odin project